pravinyo/website/_posts/2026-09-08-ai-dev-lifecycle.md

        ...
 ```

-Run the three human review questions from Module 1's zero-code post against these: gap 1 and gap 3 both pass — they exercise genuinely different code paths and assert observable behaviour rather than internals.
+Run the three human review questions from [Agentic TDD](/posts/agentic-tdd-zero-code/) against these: gap 1 and gap 3 both pass — they exercise genuinely different code paths and assert observable behaviour rather than internals.
 Gap 2 is weaker: "no stale caching" is really testing an *absence* of a feature that was never written into the Canvas's Requirements back in Phase 1.
 Before accepting it, go back to the Canvas: is caching out of scope, or is this an assumption that should have been an open question?
 That's a Plan-phase judgment call a coverage-gap prompt cannot supply on its own — it can find the untested branch, but not whether the branch *should* exist.
-If the answer is "yes, we do want caching," the fix is to update the Canvas first, per Module 1's Closed Loop rule — never to just accept the test and move on.
+If the answer is "yes, we do want caching," the fix is to update the Canvas first, per [Agentic SPDD](/posts/agentic-spdd-multi-agent/)'s Closed Loop rule — never to just accept the test and move on.

 ---

 ## Phase 4: Refactor — Name the Pattern, Check the Layer

-**What AI does well:** Identifying code smells (long method, feature envy, data clumps), suggesting which Module 2 design pattern applies, generating the refactored version with the pattern applied, and — because Module 3 gave you the vocabulary for it — flagging a layering violation the way Module 3's worked example did.
+**What AI does well:** Identifying code smells (long method, feature envy, data clumps), suggesting which [Design Pattern](/posts/design-patterns-part-1/) applies, generating the refactored version with the pattern applied, and — because [Software Architecture](/posts/architecture-intro/) gave you the vocabulary for it — flagging a layering violation the way that post's examples did.

 **What requires human judgment:** Deciding whether a refactor is worth the risk, ensuring tests still pass after refactoring, reviewing whether the suggested pattern is the right one for the context, and confirming the refactor didn't cross a layer boundary while it was at it.